 Piriformis Placement: The Piriformis connects the Sacrum (tailbone) to the top of the femur (hip bone) - begin with this picture in mind.
 Lay on your side and place your pinky finger on your tailbone and thumb on the hip bone (this may be a stretch for your hand).
 The Piriformis lies in line with these two digits.
 Watch the comedian Sinbad talk about the perils of the Piriformis here

 *images below are for a right Gluteus Medius release*

 Level 1: "The Chicken Wing"

 Adjust the trigger to feel, trying to individually target the Piriformis and Gluteus Medius.
-Spend time on tight, sensitive spots - these are trigger points (see bottom of page for how to know when you've released a trigger point).
+Spend time on tight, sensitive spots - these are trigger points (see the bottom of the page for how to know when you've released a trigger point).
 Keep in mind that the strike zone for a Gluteus Medius release is large, and can have multiple trigger points.
 Move the right knee up and down for an active massage.

 Level 2: "The Figure Four"